 Residency: Local student or international student (if you are an Australian or New Zealand citizen, an Australian permanent resident or the holder of a permanent humanitarian visa then you are considered to be an Australian student)

-Attendance mode: on-campus (D) or off-campus (X)
+Attendance mode: campus (D) or cloud (online) (X)

 Study mode: full time or part time (fewer than 3 credit points per semester is considered to be part time)

 Fee mode: Commonwealth Supported Place or local full-fee paying (with or without FEE-HELP) or international fee paying and/or a scholarship recipient (scholarships don't always cover all tuition costs).